 What Does a Counselor Strive To Do in Treatment?

-Counselors strive to achieve a balance between directive and allowing the patient to be directive.
+Counselors strive to achieve a balance between being direct and allowing the patient to be direct.
 When counselors take the lead, they provide the structure of their therapy sessions and provides feedback regarding the course those sessions are taking and the progress of recovery.
 The counselor may also direct the patient to change behavior that may be problematic and could lead to relapse.

 The counselor may put the onus of direction on the patient such as in role play where the patient explores how best to handle situations where using may be prevalent in social situations.
 In those situations where the recovering individual takes the lead, the counselor’s responsibility is to note as signs of regressive behavior and provide continual acceptance in regards to things as they are in the present.

 The Goal of Alliance

 Ultimately, there should be the goal of a therapeutic alliance between both the counselor and the recovering addict.
 In this alliance, the key components are both collaboration and partnership.
 This ultimate goal of partnership starts with the knowledge base of the counselor’s knowledge of addiction and the lifestyle associated with addiction.
 Even with that knowledge, the counselor realizes or must realize that the recovering addict is the expert on their own life and experiences.
 When those initial concerns are met, the counselor should then be able to forge the alliance with the newly recovering individual.